-You or your lawyer may want the prosecution to give you some material before you decide what you want to do.
+You or your lawyer may want the prosecution to give you some material before deciding what to do.
 Your case can be adjourned to another date to allow the prosecution time to give you the material you have asked them to give you.
-This material may include witness statements or exhibits, like CCTV footage, your interview with police or text messages etc. This adjournment should be for 21 days (as per Magistrates Court Practice Direction 9 of 2010).
+This material may include witness statements or exhibits, like CCTV footage, interviews with police, text messages, etc. This adjournment should be for 21 days (as per Magistrates Court Practice Direction 9 of 2010).

-You may want all of the evidence the police has against you before you decide what you want to do.
-Your case can be adjourned to another date to allow the prosecution to give you a copy of the full brief-of-evidence.
+You may want all of the evidence the police have against you before you decide what you want to do.
+Your case can be adjourned to another date to allow the prosecution to give you a copy of the complete brief of evidence.

 There is no hard and fast rule to this question.
 Magistrates should follow Practice Direction 10 of 2010 when making Orders for briefs of evidence.
-This Practice Direction states the disclosure of the full brief of evidence to the defence is to occur within 5 weeks and a further mention in 7 weeks.
-Sometimes the prosecution will be late in giving the brief to the defence.
+This Practice Direction states the disclosure of the complete brief of evidence to the defence is to occur within five weeks and a further mention in 7 weeks.
+Sometimes, the prosecution will be late in giving the brief to the defence.
 The reason for the brief being late can be for various reasons.
-Police may have difficulty in getting a witness to give a statement, because they are on holidays or do not co-operate with police.
-There may be delays because the evidence takes longer than 7 weeks to get.
-For example, DNA evidence or technical evidence associated with child exploitation cases can take longer than 7 weeks.
+Police may have difficulty getting witnesses to give witness statements because they are on holiday or do not co-operate with police.
+There may be delays because the evidence takes more than seven weeks.
+For example, DNA or technical evidence associated with child exploitation cases can take over seven weeks.

 Once the defence has the brief of evidence, they will review it.
-As part of this process, the defence decides if witnesses should be cross-examined, or if they will make a “no case” submission.
-If defence wants to cross-examine witnesses or make a “no case submission” this happens at a committal hearing.
+As part of this process, the defence decides if they should cross-examine any witness or if they will make a “no case” submission.
+If the defence wants to cross-examine a witness or make a “no case submission”, this happens at a committal hearing.